 Make a good first impression.

 For potential customers, landing on your Facebook page may very well be their first interaction with you, so make it a positive one.
 Everything—from your profile picture to your posts and comments—should communicate that you’re personable, approachable, welcoming, and an expert in your field.
 Before you post anything, ask yourself if it’s reflective of who you are as a physical therapist.
-Also, pair every post with a photo, because pictures get liked, shared, and commented on more often than standalone posts.
+Also, pair every post with a photo or video, because they’re more likely to receive likes, shares, and comments than standalone posts.

-Additionally, consider hiring a graphic designer to create unique and custom images that promote you and your services.
-(Or you can use these #GetPT images that our design team created.)
+Additionally, consider hiring a graphic designer to create unique and custom images and videos that promote you and your services.

 Create a community.

-While Twitter doesn’t boast nearly as many active users as Facebook does, its stats still pack a punch: As of October 2018, 326 million people actively use Twitter every month.
-That’s a whole lot of current customers, potential customers, referrers, and peers—all in one place.
+While X doesn't boast nearly as many active users as Facebook does, it still offers a whole lot of current customers, potential customers, referrers, and peers—all in one place.
 So, it’s the perfect platform to both market your physical therapy clinic and stay updated on the latest industry news—all in 280-character bites.
-After you snag your Twitter handle (we recommend going with your clinic name), it’s time to create your profile—and the more complete it is, the better.
+After you snag your X handle (we recommend going with your clinic name), it’s time to create your profile—and the more complete it is, the better.
 Once that’s done, you’re ready to start tweeting.
-Here are a few Twitter basics you should know:
+Here are a few X basics you should know:

-Twitter is responsible for turning this once innocuous number symbol into a worldwide communication phenomenon.
-A hashtag in the Twitterverse is essentially a tag for your message—a method for categorizing your tweets, so you and other users can search for and follow similarly themed tweets.
+X is responsible for turning this once innocuous number symbol into a worldwide communication phenomenon.
+A hashtag in the Xverse is essentially a tag for your message—a method for categorizing your tweets, so you and other users can search for and follow similarly themed tweets.
 For example, try searching for #physicaltherapy (when using hashtags, there are no spaces between words).
 You’ll see every tweet someone tagged as being relevant to physical therapy.
-(Looking for some new people to follow?
-Each Friday, check your Twitter stream for messages with #FF or #FollowFriday.
-These are recommendations by the people in your network.)
+Looking for some new people to follow?
+Each Friday, check your X stream for messages with #FF or #FollowFriday.
+These are recommendations by the people in your network.

-Retweeting allows you to share what someone else tweeted with your own audience.
+“Retweeting” allows you to share what someone else tweeted (a.k.a. posted on X) with your own audience.
 It’s a great way to intersperse other people’s content with your own.
 And once you start generating some riveting tweets yourself, the people in your audience will be able to retweet your gems to their own followers, thereby expanding your reach.
 Neat, huh?

 Your headshot is the first thing people see when they land on your page, so make sure it represents you and your brand.
 You can do some really good work with the cropping tool.
 Even better, you can hire a professional photographer to capture your best angles.